iwbinb/nyzoDocker/README.md

 Docker container builder and utils for Nyzo-verifier.
 The container uses lightweight linux alpine3.8 and minimal dependencies for nyzo verifier.
 You can use this for your current servers/vps that still have free resource to participate in nyzo lottery.
 The scripts handle almost everything for you to set up a nyzo node on linux.
 There are some utils for you to quickly check and manage your verifiers.

 The scripts are well-tested on Ubuntu 18.04 and 20.04.
 Feel free to make a PR to support other linux os.
+### Disclaimer
+By installing nyzo docker, you will expose your IP and port 9444/9446 on Nyzo Network, and you may suffer from DDoS attacks.
+Please consider before installing this on a server that is already doing another important job.
 ### Installation

 This script only supports Linux: